hakeemyusuff/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. The script prints all possible combinations of two letters except oo
 13. The script prints a number with two decimal places, followed by a new line
 100. It convert a number from base 10 to 16
 101. The script decodes and encodes text using rot 13 encrytion
+102. printing odd no
+103. Adding two numbers